 Everest Base Camp Trek Day 7: Periche to Dughla

 Today was a short, easy day.
-A lot of people continue past here as it’s only one hour, forty-five minute hike from Periche but after hearing the horror stories of people dying from going up too fast, we decided it would be best to take an extra day here.
+A lot of people continue past here as it’s only a one hour, forty-five-minute hike from Periche but after hearing the horror stories of people dying from going up too fast, we decided it would be best to take an extra day here.
 The day was pretty uneventful, we arrived at the only lodge and played cards all day.
-In the evening after dinner a local guy came in with an infected cut on his face.
+In the evening after dinner, a local guy came in with an infected cut on his face.
 We gave him antibiotics and antiseptic cream and with our good deed done we got our rest.

 Everest Base Camp Trek Day 8: Dughla to Lobouche